 If you’re looking for one of the most beautiful places in Nevada to host your backcountry getaway, Lamoille Canyon should be at the top of the list.
 Beautiful and unwaveringly enjoyable in all seasons, make sure to add this jewel to your next Nevada adventure!

 Lamoille Creek winds throughout this scenic glaciated canyon and includes several beaver ponds and open, winding stretches of water.
 Fly fishing for trout is available in abundance.
+Anglers will also take pleasure in fishing a surprising amount of untouched alpine lakes, buried in several ranges of the Rubies.
+Fishing enthusiasts will be delighted to reel in a variety of fish, including a few native species.
+Fish the creeks just off the road, or backpack into the canyon to get your hands on Brook, Tiger, Golden and Mackinaw Trout in Lamoille Canyon.
 Easy access is provided on this paved road.
 Getting There: From Elko, take State Route 227 south to experience the Lamoille Canyon Scenic Byway.

 One of Nevada’s most scenic bike tours is on this little spur that begins in Elko.
 Bikers slowly ascend to Spring Creek and Lamoille, a rural community populated by ranches, bed-and-breakfast inns and pine-covered views of the Rubies.
 The road slowly climbs as it enters the Ruby Mountains, ending at a scenic picnic area.
 The ride back downhill is the reward.
 Begin in Elko on State Route 227 and head south toward the Lamoille Canyon Scenic Byway.
 Type: Road biking Distance: About 97 miles Elevation Gain: Moderate Difficulty: Advanced